lenny20/sotto-releases/README.md

 # SottoWrite for desktop

-Installers for the SottoWrite screenplay editor for Mac, Windwos and Linux.
+Installers for the SottoWrite screenplay editor for Mac, Windows and Linux.

 These are early builds and are not yet signed, so each system shows a warning the first time you try to open SottoWrite.
 The steps for getting past this warning are given below.